NYC Creative Arts Lawyers

 As stated earlier, art is very personal.
 As your art litigation legal team, we will never forget that your art has more than financial value.
 Our art lawyers can help you realize the financial value of your art as an asset while protecting is unique and personal value.

-Please contact Wooldridge Law Firm if you have any issues with art, including:
+Please contact Kron Law Firm if you have any issues with art, including:

 - Buying & Selling

 - Repletion and Recovery